neighborhoods/Prefab/docs/BuildableDirectories.md

 The top level key in the buildable directories file for each group should be the first two parts of the URI for the paths that use that container.
 Example: `property_service.neighborhoods.com/MV1/property/{searchCriteria}` would build all directories under the `MV1/property` key in the file below.

 `buildable_directories` - These are the directories of your actors that you want to include for a request.
 Example: Having an `MV1/property` buildable directory will include `fab/MV1/property` and `src/MV1/property` in the container.
+`buildable_directories` are optional.
+If not provided or empty the whole `src` and `fab` folders will be included.

 `welcome_baskets` - These are the namespaces of actors that Prefab generates that would like to include in a request.
 Example: `Doctrine\DBAL` will include all of the files under the `Doctrine\DBAL` namespace that are in `fab/Prefab5/Doctrine/DBAL`.
+`welcome_baskets` are optional.
+If not provided or empty the whole `fab/Prefab5` folder will be included.

 `appended_paths` - These are any additional paths that you may want included in your container.
-Paths are relative to the root of your project.
+Paths are relative to the root of your project. `appended_paths` are optional.

 **Example**
 ```yaml